 There are rumours, allegations and books written about Camp Hero being the scene of secret government experiments to develop psychological warfare techniques, including time travel.
 Those rumours only add to the eerie atmosphere.
 The stillness of the place is almost disquieting, as there's nothing to hear but birds and the distant roar of waves.

 Along with its military history, Camp Hero is also a beautiful natural preserve.
-Undeveloped after the war, it wasn't til the 1980s, when efforts to build a golf course on
+Undeveloped after the war, it wasn't til the 1980s, when efforts to build a golf course on the site were squashed by environmentalists, that people began to take an interest in the future of Camp Hero and its unusual setting.

 The high bluffs protect the plant life from the ocean's salt and wind and the maritime forest teems with large specimens of Scarlet Oak, Yellow Birch, Black Tupelo and various Hickories.
 In 1984 the site was donated to the National Park Service, which handed it over to the New York State Department of Parks.